ptfn/mastodon-bot/README.md

 # MastodonBot
 This bot is for sending the price of a cryptocurrency.
-He ships at the appointed time.
+The price is sent every hour.

 List of coins: btc, eth, etc, xmr, ltc, dot, grin.